 Troubleshooting

-A detailed guide for troubleshooting common issues with the Framelink Figma MCP server is coming soon.
+A detailed guide for troubleshooting common issues is coming soon.
 In the meantime, you can join our Discord server or leave an issue on Github and we'll help you out.

 Cannot find module